toddhodes/usage-analysis/README.md

 * occurrance count of a given method (eg, background update loop)

-one way to do might be to generate them via some kind of adb logcat wrapper, ala
+one way to do this is to generate the DATA via some kind of adb logcat wrapper, ala

 ```shell
 $ ./bin/logcat --network --re .*DATA.*
 ```

+regardless, once you have the data....

-then run the script:
+run the script:

 ```shell
 $ bin/count-data.py
 [options: {'filespec': '*.DATA', 'grep': 'getAssets', 'dirname': './data'} ]